OpenMDAO/OpenMDAO/openmdao/docs/features/experimental/xdsm_visualization.rst

 .. autofunction:: openmdao.devtools.xdsm_viewer.xdsm_writer.write_xdsm
    :noindex:

-Notice that the `problem` argument can be either a :code:`Problem` containing the model or or a case recorder database containing the model data.
+Notice that the data source can be either a :code:`Problem` containing the model or or a case recorder database containing the model data.
 The latter is indicated by a string giving the file path to the case recorder file.